vikchupak/AWS/hybrid-enviroments/hybridEnviroments.md

     - Uses Microsoft AD DS
     - Primary AD location is AWS
     - Can be integrated with on-prem AD (Hybrid Extension)
-      - Then you have 2 ADs, one in AWS, the other on-prem that "trust" each other
+      - You have 2 ADs, one in AWS, the other on-prem that "trust" each other
         - Connection using VPN or DX
   - AD Connector (Proxy Model)
     - NOT a real AD